 Avoid Specifying Various Inspections in the Offer

 It’s not uncommon in San Diego for buyer’s agents to specify that either the buyer or seller pay for specific inspections such as a termite inspection, home inspection, etc. Although you can still order them (at your own expense) during the inspection phase of escrow, you might consider leaving them out of your offer in a highly competitive environment.
 Your offer looks cleaner, and specifying a number of inspections might make the offer look less certain.
-If you ask the seller to cover multiple inspections, that can be a deterrent to the them engaging with you.
+If you ask the seller to cover multiple inspections, that can be a deterrent to them from engaging with you.

 Other terms being equal, cash offers almost always win out over financed offers.
 Cash is king is true whether you are buying a home in a seller’s market or a neutral or buyer’s market.
 However, cash is not a guaranteed acceptance either.
 Some sellers hold the “All offers are cash by the time escrow closes” philosophy.
 In other words, assuming a financed buyer still completes their purchase, the seller still gets “cash” at closing.